KSanthanesh/dosa-palace/README.md

 - git commit -m "Deploy Commit"
 - git push
 9. Then Go heroku app select deploy tab connect the Github and then select Manual deploy. it will create the app run successfully.

+## Acknowledgement

+- I would like to thank my mentor Rohit Sharma and my tutors Kasia for their helpfulness, constructive feedback and guidance when needed.
+- I would like to thank the staff,students and my peers of Code Institute for their help.
+- I also like to thank Slack Community for sharing the open discussion from various students.
+- I search lots of information from Google, W3 School and Youtube for this project.

+- Thanks for reading my README.md file